Bio-Prime/frontend/README.md

 Make sure you have the latest version of Docker and Docker Compose installed.

 Then create a `docker-compose.yml` file and copy the below configuration.
-Change the username, password and optionally ports.
+Change the username, password.
-Do not change the name of the services.
+Do not change the name of the services or external ports.

 ```yaml
 version: '3'